 Located 32 km from Nuwara Eliya, Horton Plains was declared as a national park in 1988.
 At an altitude of 6,900-7,500 feet, the plateau is the highest plateau in the island and is a haven for bio diversity.
 Most of the species found here are endemic to the region.

-Large herds of Sri Lankan Sambur are a common sight at Horton Plains, especially in the evenings.
+Sri Lankan Sambur are a common sight at Horton Plains, especially in the evenings.
 It is also a significant bird’s paradise.
 The plateau is renowned for World’s End (a precipice with a 2854 foot drop, located at the southern boundary of the park) and Baker’s falls, a thundering waterfall that attracts a large number of local and foreign tourists.

 Pattipola sits at an altitude of 6204 feet above sea level and is the highest railway station in the country.
 Built around the late 1880s, the station is mostly popular for its location and the scenic view surrounding it.

 Trains on the Colombo – Badulla route stop at the station.
 The original railway station was renovated in the 1960s.
 Tourists who take the train to visit the Horton Plains can either get off at Pattipola or Ohiya.

 Located in Meeplimana, the Kande Ela Lake is situated close to the Kande Ela nature reserve which extends across 25 acres.

 The lake was once famous for trout fishing, as it is the only type of fish that could survive at an altitude of 1800 metres.
 However, over the years the fish have become a rare sight in these waters.

 The Nature Reserve has its own educational and information centre where it houses a nature lab for wood identification, forest conservation methods and a nursery.